The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Everyone who has ever travelled with check-in luggage can tell similar stories.
 Not much fun.

-If you travel solo, how often have you wished you had a travel buddy to look after your 70-litre pack while quickly popping into the bathroom (or elsewhere)?
+If you travel solo, how often have you wished you had a travel buddy to look after your 70-litre pack while you quickly popped into the bathroom (or elsewhere)?
 A carry-on travel pack is small and light enough to take wherever you go.
 We even did a food tour once in Berlin with our carry-ons on our backs.

 Baggage in cargo hold

-Travel with carry-on only and you won't have to worry about your baggage getting damaged or lost
+Travel with carry-on only, and you won't have to worry about your baggage getting damaged or lost

 It may just save your travel plans